 Currently undergoing extended field validation to certify long-term deployment readiness.

-Eliminated risks associated with obsolete hardware.
+Eliminated risks associated with obsolete hardware through a comprehensive obsolescence controller solution.